 Press Releases: Research Funded by Agencies Participating in the National Nanotechnology Initiative

-May 01, 2020(Funded by the National Science Foundation, the Office of Naval Research, the U.S. Department of Energy, and the Air Force Office of Scientific Research)
+June 29, 2020(Funded by the National Science Foundation, the U.S. Department of Agriculture, the U.S. Department of Defense and the National Institute of Standards and Technology)

 Researchers at Iowa State University, Northwestern University, and the U.S. Department of Energy’s Ames Laboratory have used high-resolution printing technology and the unique properties of graphene to make low-cost biosensors to monitor food safety and livestock health.
 The sensors can detect histamine, an allergen and indicator of spoiled fish and meat, down to 3.41 parts per million.
 The U.S. Food and Drug Administration has set histamine guidelines of 50 parts per million in fish, making the sensors more than sensitive enough to track food freshness and safety.

 June 29, 2020(Funded by the National Institutes of Health and the U.S. Department of Defense)

 By folding DNA into a virus-like structure, researchers at MIT have designed HIV-like nanoparticles that provoke a strong immune response from human immune cells grown in a lab dish.
 The DNA nanoparticles, which closely mimic the size and shape of HIV viruses, are coated with HIV proteins that are arranged in precise patterns designed to provoke a strong immune response.
 Such nanoparticles might eventually be used as an HIV vaccine.

 June 29, 2020(Funded by the U.S. Department of Defense and the National Science Foundation)